rosostolato/translate/README.md

 # Translate

+***Fork of [translate package]("https://github.com/franciscop/translate#readme").
+I needed to fork because it was throwing errors for node-fetch.
+That means it will only work on browsers.***

 Convert text to different languages on Node.js and the browser.
 Flexible package and powerful back-end using Google (default) or Yandex:

 ```js